naagaaraajaan/sms2api/README.md

 # sms2api
+SMS2API, will rad all the messages from the installed device and sent to the API specified in the below config.

+*****Note: This send all the mesasge, Please implement filters on your own...working commits are welcome.

 //Update the Public URL/API end point which accept the POST request.
 For intranet the end point should be able to reach from the mobile val request = Request.Builder()